raviukcloud/docker_centos/README.md

 # docker images

 ######## remove the old image if you want by , docker rmi <image_id> , then execute the below ########
-# docker build -t centos:yum_updated .
+# docker build -t centos:yum_packages .